AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/pr-review-and-merge/respond-to-review.md

 After you file your PR, the Data Lab team will assign a reviewer to your pull request.
 We aim to begin the process of code review within three business days of you filing the PR.
-You can expect that each PR will have undergo several rounds of code review and response to review
+You can expect that each PR will undergo several rounds of code review and response to review

 Your reviewer will evaluate the code and/or documentation in your PR for the following considerations: